Hero image showing a color wheel with complementary colors highlighted.

 Triadic

-Triadic color schemes are vibrant and dynamic.
-They utilize three colors evenly spaced around the color wheel.
-This scheme offers a high contrast while maintaining harmony, making it ideal for creating a lively and colorful design without being overwhelming.
+Triadic color schemes are vibrant and dynamic, and for these you use three colors evenly spaced around the color wheel.
+A scheme that offers a high level of contrast along with balancing harmony, it’s ideal for making a lively and colorful design without overwhelming users.

 Triadic colors on the color wheel.